JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 (Formerly ``nDiff_filt``)

-Order for differentiator filter (Used if and only if filterType is 'sgdiff' or 'ndiff').
+Order for differentiator filter (Used if and only if :ref:`filterType` is 'sgdiff' or 'ndiff').

 **Default** is 2.